oracle-livelabs/apex/image-semantic-search/3-export-onnx-model/3-export-onnx-model.md

    ![Export Model ](images/export-model.png " ")

-    *Note:* You can work with any available preconfigured CLIP Models in the OML4Py Client.
+    *Note:* You can work with any available pre-configured CLIP Models in the OML4Py Client.

 5. The previous step, CLIP models produces 2 files - 1 for image and 1 for text.
 You can verify that the files were produced in python or using file explorer.